We look at the world once, in childhood. The rest is memory.

 Typical Day

 A typical day begins with a welcome circle where learners check in and guides present the day’s topic.
 Groups head outdoors as soon as possible, to hike or swim, record observations about wild plants and animals in their nature journals, perform plays or practice crafts, garden and cook, visit museums, and more.
 All groups take some time for meals each day, and children in the Early Years program sleep or rest in the afternoon.
-Children in Primary Years take a weekly field trip, such as an all-day hike, boat trip, or excursion to a nearby town.
+All children have a weekly field trip, such as an all-day hike, boat trip, or excursion to a nearby town.

 The largest chunk of each day is spent working towards a project or projects, which could be a performance, a friendly competition, or a mini social enterprise.
 Past projects have included a 20-minute production of Shakespeare’s Tempest, a wacky boat regatta, and a home-made, learner-led banquet for the entire school community.

 In summer 2026, each session will have a different theme, which will shape the project in that session.
 Themes and their lead practitioners will be announced in January.
-Themes could include ceramics, sailing, nature journaling, or mountaineering.
+Themes could include ceramics, sailing, sketching in nature, or mountaineering.

 Ages & Ratios

-Three Lower Primary sections serve 24 children ages 5 to 10 in a ratio of no more than 8 children per guide.
+Three Lower Primary sections serve 24 total children ages 5 to 10.

 Drop-off and Locations